Benjamin-Bilyak/sqrt13-digit-computation/README.md

-# Computation of √13 to 10 billion Decimal Digits
+# Computation of √13 to 10 billion decimal digits

 This repository documents Benjamin Bilyak’s computation of the square root of 13, √13, to ten billion decimal digits using y-cruncher.